Targeted Interpretable Safety Neuron Enhancement for Multilingual Vision-Language Large Models: More Discussion

 \section{More Discussion}

 $\triangleright$ \textbf{\textit{Q1.
 The proposed method updates only a very small fraction of parameters ($<0.03\%$).
-Could this level of sparsity potentially limit generalization to unseen or out-of-distribution (OOD) attack types, compared to approaches such as full fine-tuning or LoRA?}}
+Could this sparsity limit generalization to unseen or out-of-distribution (OOD) attack types, compared to full fine-tuning or LoRA?}}

-A: We argue that the sparsity is a feature, not a limitation.
-Our mechanistic analysis reveals that safety in VLLMs is highly concentrated in a specific functional subspace.
-By precisely targeting these safety neurons, Precise Shield intervenes at the structural level of the model's safety reasoning rather than merely memorizing training samples.
-As shown in our zero-shot transfer experiments, neurons identified in one language/modality effectively mitigate risks in others.
-This cross-modal and cross-lingual generalization strongly suggests that the identified neurons capture universal safety concepts, providing robust protection even against OOD attacks without the risk of catastrophic forgetting associated with dense updates.
+\textbf{A:} We argue that this sparsity is a strength rather than a limitation.
+Although our method updates less than 0.03\% of the model parameters, it targets a compact set of neurons that are functionally associated with safety-related behaviors instead of modifying the model indiscriminately.
+We systematically evaluate its generalization under diverse out-of-distribution settings, including the multimodal safety datasets SPA-VL and FigStep, the multilingual jailbreak dataset MultiJail, and representative attack methods such as GCG, ImgJP, and BAP.
+Across these unseen datasets, languages, modalities, and attack settings, our method consistently reduces ASR, demonstrating that its effectiveness extends beyond the training distribution.
+These results indicate that sparse updates to safety neurons do not compromise OOD generalization.
+Instead, by focusing optimization on the safety-relevant functional subspace, our method strengthens transferable safety representations while avoiding unnecessary parameter perturbations, thereby reducing the risk of catastrophic forgetting compared with less selective parameter-efficient methods such as LoRA.

 $\triangleright$ \textbf{\textit{Q2.
-The safety neuron selection involves excluding general-purpose neurons via a set difference operation.Could this process inadvertently remove polysemantic neurons that contribute both to safety and general multimodal understanding?}}
+The safety neuron selection involves excluding general-purpose neurons via a set difference operation.
+Could this process inadvertently remove polysemantic neurons that contribute both to safety and general multimodal understanding?}}